-Educator Lulu Merle Johnson was born on September 14, 1907, in the town of Gravity, Iowa to Jeanette (Burton) and Richard Johnson.
-Her mother was the daughter of freed slaves, and her father, formerly enslaved, owned and operated his own barbershop.
-The family were the only black residents in the town and were highly respected.
+Lulu Merle Johnson was pioneer in education and the first African American woman to earn a Ph.D. in the state of Iowa.
+Born on September 14, 1907 in Gravity, Iowa to Jeanette (Burton) and Richard Johnson, her mother was the daughter of freed slaves, and her father, who was formerly enslaved, owned and operated his own barbershop.
+The family were the only Black residents in the town and were highly respected.

-The family moved from Mississippi to eastern Iowa when Johnson was entering her senior year for better educational opportunities.
-She graduated from Clinton High School in 1925 where she played and captained the girls’ basketball team.
-Immediately after graduation, Johnson enrolled into the State University of Iowa (now the University of Iowa).
-Out of over 2,000 students, there were 64 four black students; 14 women and 50 men.
-University-owned housing was segregated so Johnson and the other black students had to reside in off campus housing.
+Johnson’s family moved to eastern Iowa when she was entering her senior year.
+In 1925, she graduated from Clinton High School, where she was captain of the girls’ basketball team.
+After graduation, Johnson enrolled at the State University of Iowa (now the University of Iowa).
+Out of over 2,000 students, there were only 64 Black students–14 women and 50 men.
+University housing was segregated, so Johnson and the other Black students had to reside in off-campus housing.

 Johnson, a member of the Alpha Kappa Alpha Sorority, challenged the university’s racial structure.
-She insisted on sitting in front row seats assigned to white-only students in her military science class.
-She also protested the university’s pool policies.
+As an undergraduate, she insisted on sitting in front row seats assigned to white students in her political science class.
+As a graduate student, she protested the university’s pool policies.
 All University of Iowa students were required to pass a swimming test.
-The University was willing to let Johnson as well as the other black students waive the test in order to keep them out of the pool, so they would not have to drain and refill it for the white students.
-Johnson and the other students refused to do so and informed their instructor that they would attend class at 5:00 am, then take the swimming test, so the pool would be unusable for the remainder of the school day.
+The university was willing to let Johnson as well as the other Black students waive the test in order to keep them out of the pool, so they would not have to drain and refill it for the white students.
+Johnson and the other students informed their instructor that they would attend class at 5:00 am and take the swimming test, making the pool unusable for the remainder of the school day.
 Her action ended the university’s racially-discriminatory pool policy.

-In 1941 Lula Merle Johnson became the first African American to earn a Ph.D. at the University of Iowa.
+In 1941, Lula Merle Johnson became the first African American woman to earn a Ph.D. at the University of Iowa.
 Her thesis was “The Problem of Slavery in the Old Northwest, 1787-1858.”
-She then taught at Florida A&M University and West Virginia State College before settling in at Cheyney State College in Pennsylvania in 1952 where she served as a History Professor and Dean of Women.
-Dr. Johnson retired in 1971 and moved to Millsboro, Delaware.
-She spent the remainder of her life traveling with her partner, Eunice Johnson, and died on October 18, 1995 at the age of 88.
+She held academic appointments at a number of HBCU’s, including Talladega University in Alabama; Tougaloo College in Mississippi; Florida A&M; and West Virginia State College.
+In 1952, she accepted a position at Cheyney State College in Pennsylvania, where she was a history professor and dean of women.
+Dr. Johnson retired from Cheyney State as the director of the Department of Social and Behavioral Science.
+She moved to Millsboro, Delaware and spent the remainder of her life traveling with her partner, Eunice Johnson.
+She died on October 18, 1995, at the age of 88.